Management: 19th century

 before wage slavery eclipsed chattel slavery.

 Salaried managers as an identifiable group first became prominent in the late 19th century.
-As large corporations began to overshadow small family businesses the need for personnel management positions became more necessary.
+As large corporations began to overshadow small family businesses, the need for personnel management positions became more necessary.
 Businesses grew into large corporations and the need for clerks, bookkeepers, secretaries and managers expanded.
-The demand for trained managers led college and university administrators to consider and move forward with plans to create the first schools of business on their campuses.
+The demand for trained managers led college and university administrators to consider and implement plans to establish the first schools of business on their campuses.